-In collaboration with LantarenVenster and Studium Generale Rotterdam, we are proud to present the second satellite edition of the festival in Rotterdam.
-All programs are introduced by an expert and after the film, there is an opportunity for discussion.
-The film and lecture are in English.
-The satellite edition will take place on November 12 and 24.
+In collaboration with LantarenVenster and Studium Generale Erasmus, we are proud to present the third InScience On Tour edition in Rotterdam.
+The program is introduced by an expert and after the film, there is an opportunity for discussion.
+InScience On Tour in Rotterdam takes place on 15 and 23 November.

 Citizen Nobel is an inspiring portrait of Jacques Dubochet, who won the Nobel Prize in Chemistry in 2017.
 As a physicist that was previously virtually unknown, how should he react to his unforeseen fame?
 What are the possibilities of the fact that his voice is suddenly heard by all?
 In his old age, he decides to reinvent himself to become a key figure in the battle against climate change.
 His secret?
 A lust for life.